 The noise handling of the integrated microphone is mediocre.
 It struggles to separate your voice from moderately loud background noise.

-The battery performance of the JBL CLUB ONE are excellent.
+The battery performance of the JBL CLUB ONE is excellent.
 They're advertised as having a 23-hr battery life but we managed to get almost two hours more from our test pair.
 They also have an auto-off timer that can be turned on/off from their app.
 Try the Audio-Technica ATH-M50xBT2 Wireless if you're looking for wireless over-ears that last even longer on a single charge.

 The JBL Headphones app is a good companion app.
 Although it doesn't have a lot of customization features, it does offer a parametric EQ as well as presets so that you can tweak their sound profile to your liking.
 You can also turn the ANC, talk-through, and the auto-off timer on/off.